Automation-Research-Team/aist_robotiq/o2as_fastening_tools/README.md

 Specifically, refer to [here](http://support.robotis.com/en/product/actuator/dynamixel_x/xl_series/xl-320.htm#Actuator_Address_03).

-Enter the names of each motor ID and gripper in this file:
+Enter the names of each motor ID and gripper in this file: config/gripper.yaml

-* config/gripper.yaml

 # How to use
+* About arguments of action service
 To use the action service, use the gripper name and rotation speed or rotation time and drirection of rotation.
 The return value is the boolean type.
 The feedback value is current the rotation speed of uint32 type.